-In July 2001, the FASB issued Statement of Financial Accounting Standards No. 141 ("SFAS 141"), "Business Combinations" and No. 142 ("SFAS 142"), "Goodwill and Other Intangible Assets".
+In July 2001, the FASB issued Statement of Financial Accounting Standards No. 141, ("SFAS 141") "Business Combinations" and No. 142, ("SFAS 142") "Goodwill and Other Intangible Assets".
 SFAS 141 requires all business combinations initiated after June 30, 2001 to be accounted for using the purchase method.
 Adoption of SFAS 141 on July 1, 2001 had no effect on the Company's results of operations or financial position as the Company accounts for all acquisitions under the purchase method.
 Under SFAS 142, goodwill and intangible assets with indefinite lives are no longer amortized but reviewed annually for impairment (or more frequently if impairment indicators arise).
 Separable intangible assets that are not deemed to have indefinite lives will continue to be amortized over their useful lives.
 The Company adopted this standard effective January 1, 2002 and is evaluating its goodwill and other specifically identifiable intangibles for impairment in accordance with the standard's guidance.
 The Company is also currently evaluating whether franchise licenses qualify as indefinite life intangibles under the new standard.
-If the Company concludes that goodwill and franchise licenses are indefinite life intangible assets, they will no be longer amortized.
-Amortization of goodwill and franchise licenses was approximately \$44.8 million for the year ended December 31, 2001.
-For the year ending December 31, 2002, if the Company concludes that franchise licenses are indefinite life intangible assets, the Company's preliminary estimate is that the adoption of SFAS 142 will reduce amortization expense in their consolidated statements of operations by approximately \$45.0 million.
+If the Company concludes that franchise licenses are indefinite life intangible assets, they will no longer be amortized.
+Amortization of goodwill and franchise licenses was approximately \$96.9 million for the year ended December 31, 2001.
+The Company acquired cable systems in June and July 2001, so the amortization of goodwill and franchise licenses for the year ended December 31, 2001 does not incorporate the full-year impact of those transactions.
+For the year ending December 31, 2002, if the Company concludes that goodwill and franchise licenses are indefinite life intangible assets, its preliminary estimate is that the adoption of SFAS 142 will reduce amortization expense in its consolidated statements of operations by approximately \$112.0 million.